tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 * Indentation
 * Variables
   * PB & J for the entire class, everyone wants a different jelly.
-  * The two hardest problems in computer science
 * Logical Statements
   * Concepts of `and` and `or`
   * While someone still wants a sandwich